whatnickcodes/unocss-preset-tailwindcss-motion/README.md

 ## Demo

 Coming soon.
 A big fancy demo and doc page will be coming soon.
-For now, please just reference the README and the index.html file.
+For now, please just reference the README and the `test/index.html file.`

 ## Why?